Deutschlandstipendium

 Internship & leave of absence

-• Compulsory internship in Germany and abroad: Scholarship remains in place.
+• Mandatory internships in Germany and abroad: Scholarship remains in place.

-• Internship not provided for in the study regulations: Scholarship is suspended for the semester in question.
+• Internship not provided for in the study regulations: Scholarship is suspended for that semester.
 The leave of absence must be communicated immediately.
-RUB reserves the right to reclaim any excess scholarship money paid.
+RUB reserves the right to reclaim any overpayment of scholarship funds.

 Voluntary internship without leave of absence